 Daemen Prevents Unauthorized Distribution of Copyrighted Material

-Daemen responds to any formal legal complaints we receive.
+Daemen University is required by law to take immediate action to stop this unauthorized activity.
 Organizations like the Motion Picture Association of America (MPAA) and the Recording Industry Association of America (RIAA) frequently police file-sharing programs for copyrighted material belonging to the artists they represent.
 Under the Digital Millennium Copyright Act, Daemen must respond to MPAA and RIAA complaints of copyright violations for sharing movies and music from computers on the Daemen network.
 In addition to civil action, local campus disciplinary action will be taken against offenders.

 Daemen File Sharing Notification Procedures

 The Daemen File Sharing Notification is emailed to all registered students twice annually at the beginning of the Fall and Spring semesters.
 The File Sharing Notification is always available in hard copy form in the Office of Information Technology Help Desk Offices in the Research and Information Commons.

 Penalties for copyright infringement include civil and criminal penalties.
 In general, anyone found liable for civil copyright infringement may be ordered to pay either actual damages or “statutory” damages affixed at not less than $750 and not more than $30,000 per work infringed.
 For “willful” infringement, a court may award up to $150,000 per work infringed.
 A court can, at its discretion, also assess costs and attorneys’ fees.
 For details, see Title 17, United States Code, Sections 504, 505.

 Willful copyright infringement can also result in criminal penalties, including imprisonment of up to five years and fines of up to $250,000 per offense.

 For more information, please see the Web site of the U.S. Copyright Office at http://www.copyright.gov.